 - Policy Analysis - using analytic methods to investigate the underlying causes of social problems and to weigh the probable efficacy of alternative solutions; and

 - Participation in democratic forums - understanding that democracy is also a place for public debate of issues and ideas, advocacy, coalition building, negotiation and political participation.

-Some elements of the Sharpe Program - specific affiliated courses, residential experiences, etc. - may place special emphasis on one of these modes of civic engagement.
-However, the program as a whole is concerned with providing students with an inclusive and balanced experience.
+Some elements of the Sharpe Program - specific affiliated courses, residential experiences, etc. - may place special emphasis on one of these modes of civic engagement; however, the program as a whole is devoted to providing students with an inclusive and balanced experience.
 The goal is to help students become thoughtfully involved citizens, who are capable of analyzing and discussing the strengths and limitations of each of these modes.